 As a result, we discovered the many benefits this had on the children we cared for.
 And how much easier it made our lives as parents and caregivers.
 We found seven benefits of using the Waldorf color of the day in our home, and maybe you can, too!

-1. Getting dressed is easier for everyone when the Waldorf colors of the week are followed.
+1. Getting dressed in the morning is easier for everyone with the Waldorf colors of the week:

-This makes my wardrobe look new again every morning.
-And there are fewer items to choose from because my selections are limited to those with the Waldorf color of the day.
-It’s my own version of color therapy.
-In the past, I struggled with what to wear every morning, but now it’s a no-brainer, and I enjoy expressing my creativity as I get dressed each day!
+This keeps my wardrobe looking fresh every morning.
+Since my choices are limited to those with the Waldorf color of the day, I consider it my version of color therapy.
+In the past, I struggled with what to wear each morning, but now it’s simple, and I enjoy expressing my creativity as I get dressed!

-When we first started using the Waldorf colors of the week in our home, I gave my toddler two options each morning that contained the day’s color, and she pointed to one.
-Because she got to choose what to wear from only two choices, it became much easier for her to get ready in the morning.
+When we first started using the Waldorf colors of the week at home, I gave my toddler two options each morning that included the day’s color, and she pointed to one.
+With only two choices, it became much easier to help her get ready in the morning.

 Children like to feel in control, so choosing between two options made it easier to get her dressed.
-It also helped her feel like she was making high quality choices that put her in charge of her world.
+It also helped her feel like she was making good choices and taking charge of her world.
 If you have a willful, spirited kid like mine, I promise you will find this simple trick a daily blessing.
-Because when children get to make a simple choice about what to wear, they want to get dressed.
+When children get to make a simple choice about what to wear, they’re more likely to want to get dressed.
 Are you beginning to see how well this works?

 Related: Rainbow Art Projects and Craft Ideas

-2. Kids know what to expect when you use the Daily Color.
+2. Children learn what to expect when you use the daily color:

-When you follow the color of the day in your home or classroom and have a daily routine and weekly rhythm in place, children learn what to expect on any given day.
+When you follow the color of the day in your home or classroom and establish a daily routine and weekly rhythm, children learn what to expect on any given day.

-For example, when we owned and operated a childcare in our home, we followed a Waldorf daily rhythm of rotating activities that corresponded with the Waldorf colors of the day.
+For example, when we owned and operated a childcare in our home, we created a Waldorf daily rhythm of rotating activities that matched the Waldorf colors of the day.
 Over time, the children in our care learned that we did an indoor activity following breakfast and went outside before lunch.
-So after breakfast, the children learned to start the daily activity while I cleaned the kitchen.
+After breakfast, the children began their daily activities while I cleaned the kitchen.

-After that, I was sold on the benefits of following a Waldorf daily rhythm and using the Waldorf colors of the week.
-Because implementing the color of the day and a daily and weekly rhythm was the best thing I ever did for my in-home childcare.
+After that, I became convinced of the benefits of following a Waldorf daily rhythm and using the Waldorf colors of the week.
+Implementing the color of the day and establishing a daily and weekly rhythm was the best thing I ever did for my in-home childcare.
 The children thrived, and I kept my sanity.
 It doesn’t get any better than that!

-3. Following the Waldorf Daily Color can make transitions a breeze.
+3. Incorporating the Waldorf daily color can make transitions Smoother:

 Using a visual routine chart with visual routine cards can also be very helpful for young children (toddlers, preschoolers, kindergarteners, and young school-aged children) and children with special needs.
-And this list of self-regulation strategies for kids can also help make transitions easier, improve behavior, and keep emotional meltdowns at bay.
+Additionally, this list of self-regulation strategies for kids can also help make transitions smoother, improve behavior, and prevent emotional meltdowns.

-4. Kids learn the names of colors quickly and easily with the colors of the days of the week.
+4. Children learn the names of colors quickly and easily with the colors of the days of the week:

-We never had to ‘teach’ our daughter her colors.
-She just picked them up naturally as we flowed from day to day and week to week using the Waldorf colors of the week.
-So she knew all the basic colors (and quite a few more) by the time she was 18 months old.
-And the other kids in our care learned their colors just as quickly and easily.
+My husband and I never needed to ‘teach’ our daughter her colors.
+She picked them up naturally as we flowed from day to day and week to week, using the Waldorf colors of the week.
+By the time she was 18 months old, she knew all the basic colors (and quite a few more).
+The other children in our care learned their colors just as quickly and easily.

-5. the Waldorf colors of the week can lessen conflicts at home and school.
+5. The Waldorf colors of the week can reduce conflicts at home and school:

-Many conflicts at home and school can be averted, if not eliminated altogether, when the colors of the week and classroom or household routines are followed.
-And adding self-regulation strategies into the mix can also increase calmness and benefit social-emotional health and well-being.
+Many conflicts at home and school can be prevented, if not eliminated, by following the colors of the week and implementing household or classroom routines.
+Additionally, using self-regulation strategies can boost calmness and positively impact social-emotional health and well-being.

-Getting dressed in the morning becomes a joy.
-Daily happenings and chores become filled with positive energy, and children fight less often.
-Just make sure you wash the laundry at least once a week.
-And all will be well in the world–lol!
+Getting ready in the morning becomes much simpler.
+Daily activities and chores become filled with positive energy, and children argue less often.
+Just make sure you wash the laundry at least once a week, and everything will be okay.

-6. Young children can remember the day’s color much easier than the names of the days of the week.
+6. Young children can remember the day’s color much more easily than the names of the days of the week:

-Colors are much easier for young children to associate with daily and weekly happenings than the odd names adults commonly use.
+Colors are much easier for young children to associate with daily and weekly events and activities than the obscure names adults commonly use.
 In other words, it is much easier for toddlers and preschoolers to remember that we go swimming on “Blue Day” than on “Saturday.”
-And wearing the daily color makes it even easier for kids to remember what to expect and where they are in the week.
+Wearing the designated daily color makes it even easier for kids to remember what to expect and where they are in the week.

 Related: Waldorf Alphabet Books for Kids